 While exact weather conditions typically can’t be predicted more than a week in advance, here’s a seasonal outlook to help you prepare for what winter will bring.

-Think on the warmer side.
-This winter, Chattanooga has a 40-50% chance of temperatures being higher than normal.
+This winter, Chattanooga has equal chances of temperatures being higher or lower than last year’s temps.

-Chattanooga has an equal chance of seeing below-normal or higher-than-average amounts of snow and rainfall this winter.
+Grab those umbrellas.
+Chattanooga has a 40-50% chance of seeing higher-than-average amounts of snow and rainfall this winter.

 What December has in store

-Typically in Chattanooga, December’s temperatures fluctuate between an average low of 36.3° and an average high of 50.2°, but expect to see more of those near ~50° days this year.
-December also is one of the wettest months of the year, with an average of 4.37 inches of rainfall, so don’t forget to bring your umbrella with you while you’re out on the town.
+Typically in Chattanooga, temperatures fluctuate between an average low of 30.7° and an average high of 50.2° this month.
+December also is one of the wettest months of the year, with an average of 4.37 inches of rainfall, so don’t forget to bring your umbrella and rainboots with you while you’re out on the town.

 Jump into January

 January tends to be the coldest month of the year, with an average temperature fluctuating between 30.7° and 46°.
-There isn’t as much rainfall in January, which makes it the perfect time to stroll along the Riverwalk with a coffee from Stone Cup in hand.
+There isn’t as much rainfall in January, which makes it the perfect time to stroll along the Walnut Street Bridge with a coffee from Rembrandt’s in hand.

-Historically, temperatures range between 51.1° and 35.1° during the month of February, however, this month tends to have the highest amount of average snowfall in the Scenic City (~1.65 inches).
-February also tends to be the windiest month in Chattanooga, with the highest average wind speed being 6.4 mph.
+Historically, temperatures range between 51.1° and 35.1° during the month of February, however, this month tends to have the highest amount of average snowfall in the Scenic City (~1.85 inches).
+We’re crossing our fingers for an upcoming snow day.